 Vulvar cancer can start in any part of the external female sex organs (genitals).
-It most commonly develops in the labia minora, the inner edges of the labia majora, and the perineum.
-Less often, it involves the clitoris or Bartholin glands.
+It most commonly develops in the labia minora, the labia majora, and the perineum.
+Less often, it involves the clitoris, mons pubis or Bartholin glands.

 On this page you will find information on:

-The exact cause of vulvar cancer is unknown, but factors that increase the risk of developing it include:
+The exact cause of vulvar cancer is unknown, but there are several things that increase the risk of developing it.

 - Vulvar intraepithelial neoplasia (VIN)